TomasHubelbauer/macos-login-item-shell-script-no-terminal/README.md

 Let's sign out and back in again and see if `login-item-shell-script.log` will contain any new entries and `ps` will show the infinite loop script is running.

+Well, it is not.
+Let's hardcode the username and take the L here.